 OCFP in the Media

 The OCFP is proactively raising the issues family doctors are facing in the media.
-From the Globe and Mail to the Toronto Star, and across Ontario in communities such as Kitchener and Windsor, we are sounding the alarm that family doctors need support.
+From the Globe and Mail and across Ontario in communities such as Kitchener, Hamilton and Kingston, we are sounding the alarm that family doctors need support.